Long-Moody construction of braid group representations and Haraoka's multiplicative middle convolution for KZ-type equations: Unitarity

-We construct the algorithm to determine the signature of $\Tilde{H}$.
-Here we recursively apply block diagonalization method to the matrix $\widetilde{H}$ by considerting the matrix as $2\times 2$ block-matrix.
-However, a problem arises since the component matrices may not be invertible.
-To address this issue, we establish the following proposition concerning the the eigenvalues and eigenvectors of the component block matrices.
+We now construct an algorithm to determine the signature of $\widetilde{H}$.
+At each step, we view the remaining matrix as a $2\times 2$ block matrix and apply a block-diagonalization procedure recursively.
+Since the pivot block may be singular, we first establish the following results concerning the kernels and eigenspaces of the component block matrices.